teuben/nemo/docs/source/install.rst

 ------

-With so many useful python packages around, and so many different methods (anaconda, cond, venv etc.), we will not recommend a method, as this will likely depend on your own situation.
+With so many useful python packages around, and so many different methods (anaconda, conda, venv etc.), we will not recommend a method, as this will likely depend on your own situation.
 The installation examples below should give you enough information how to adapt it for your python installation.
-It goes without saying (this is 2021) we only support python3.
+It goes without saying (it 2021 here) we only support python3.

 However, if you install python from within NEMO, there will be a